conduktor/conduktor-docs/docs/platform/navigation/console/about-indexing.md

 description: Learn how to get started with Console
 ---

-In Console, the Topics List and Consumer Groups List are served from an internal table instead of making AdminClient calls to Kafka.
+In Console, many of the list pages (Topics, Consumer Groups, Schema Registry, Kafka Connect) are served from an internal table instead of making AdminClient calls to Kafka.

-We are currently extending this logic to more list tables throughout Console: Subjects and Connectors.

 Theses tables are updated by a background process that we call **Indexing**.
 This Indexing process collects changes that happened to your Kafka every 30 seconds and stores the collected metadata in internal tables.

 :::info
-Details pages are not using this mechanism.
+Resource details pages are not using this mechanism.
 As soon as you are on a specific Topic page or Consumer group page, the data is fetched directly on the Kafka cluster.
 :::
 ![Capture](img/indexing-explained.png)

-## So I just created a Topic...
-Where is it?!
+## FAQ: I've just created a Topic, but can't see the metadata in the list?

-Indexing is a trade-off: for all the positive aspects we bring to the overall user experience, we loose on one key element.
+Indexing is a trade-off: for all the positive aspects it brings to the overall user experience, we lose on one key element.

-Topics created “now” would not be indexed until the next Indexing cycle.
-They wouldn't appear in Console for up to 30 seconds.

-**We know this is not acceptable. **
+Topics created 'now' would not be indexed until the next Indexing cycle.
+This means they wouldn't appear in Console for up to 30 seconds, but we know this is not acceptable.

-To mitigate the negative effect of Indexing, we have come up with an elegant counter-measure: any user request to the Topic List will ALWAYS make one AdminClient call to Kafka: `listTopics`.
+To mitigate the negative effect of Indexing, we have come up with an elegant counter-measure.
+Any user request to the Topic List will ALWAYS make one AdminClient call to Kafka: `listTopics`.
 It’s cheap, simple, and it will only return the topic names.

 So, whenever the user lists topics using Console,